 Based on the evaluation results, our team will develop a personalized treatment plan to effectively manage your food allergy symptoms and prevent future allergic reactions.
 Our goal is to provide you with the highest quality care and support in addressing your allergies, helping you lead a healthier and more comfortable life.

 Food allergy testing is exactly what it sounds like – a test that is administered to gauge an individual’s allergic reaction to certain foods.
 There are multiple different types of tests that an allergist may recommend including a skin test, a blood test or a food challenge.

-First, there’s a skin test. .
-The skin is lightly pricked with a solution of the food to introduce the allergen to their system.
+- Skin Test:In this test, the skin is lightly pricked with a solution of the food to introduce the allergen to the person’s system.
 An allergist can test one or multiple foods during this test.
 This process allows the allergist to see the body’s immunoglobulin E (IgE) reaction to certain food triggers.
 Results should appear within 10 minutes and will be analyzed by the allergist to determine a food allergy.

-If a skin or blood test is inconclusive or presents a false positive, a patient can go through a food challenge.
+- Food Challenge: If a skin or blood test is inconclusive or presents a false positive, a patient can visit a registered dietitian to address food allergies.
 A food challenge slowly introduces the patient to a specific food to test their tolerance.
-If the patient does not present any symptoms, they are officially allergy free!
-If they do present mild or severe symptoms, the test stops, and the allergist starts to develop a treatment plan for the patient.
+If they present mild or severe symptoms, the test stops, and the allergist starts to develop a treatment plan for the patient.

 When scheduling your food allergy test, ask your allergist if there is anything you should do to prepare for the test.
 On most occasions, they will ask that you do not take any antihistamines (allergy medications) around three to five days prior to your appointment.